Availability

 Two people, same task, different availability:

-- Alice (no time off): 3-day task runs Monday to Wednesday
+- Sarah Chen (no time off): Build event ingestion API (3-day task) runs Monday to Wednesday

-- Bob (Wednesday off): same 3-day task runs Monday to Thursday
+- David Kim (Wednesday off): same 3-day task runs Monday to Thursday

 Plenar handles this automatically.
-When you look at the timeline, you might wonder why Bob’s bar is wider than Alice’s for an identical estimate — this is why.
+When you look at the timeline, you might wonder why David Kim’s bar is wider than Sarah Chen’s for an identical estimate — this is why.

 On-call and partial capacity